MaleficCompose/MaleficPrefs/README.md

 ## ⌨️ Usage

-1. Get the artifact from the [central repo](https://central.sonatype.com/artifact/xyz.malefic/maleficprefs)
+1. Get the artifact from the [central repo](https://central.sonatype.com/artifact/xyz.malefic.compose/prefs)
-2. Use either the Property Delegate classes from `xyz.malefic.prefs.delegate` package or the Persistent Collection types from `xyz.malefic.prefs.collection`
+2. Use either the Property Delegate classes from `xyz.malefic.compose.prefs.delegate` package or the Persistent Collection types from `xyz.malefic.compose.prefs.collection`
-3. Read the [documentation](https://maleficprefs.malefic.xyz) for more details
+3. Read the [documentation](https://prefs.compose.malefic.xyz) for more details

 ## 🏗 Project Status